anandkanav92/NOTES/papers/review-gan.md

 <b><u>Opinion</u></b>
 The main issue with comparing different gan algorithm is the lack of robust metrics.
 In this study, a good deal of consideration is given to metrics.
 The use of these common metrics for each model provided the neutral grounds required for the comparison.
 The architecture was limited to only INFO GAN for all experiements.
-However,
+However, depending on the type of

 # Results